 1. Weekly assignments are posted in 2 folders accessed from the homepage.
 The folders are the Remember, Understand, Analyze and Apply Folder, and the Create and Evaluate Folder.
 Click on the weekly link to access these folders containing the assignments.
 2. Weekly quizzes are accessed through the Remember, Understand, Analyze, and Apply Folders.
 There is a 1-hour time limit on quizzes.
 Be sure that you have a strong internet connection when taking a quiz.
-You may use your textbook to check the answers before submission 3.
-Information, instructions, and materials for completing observation assignments are found in the FBE folder located on the Homepage.
+You may use your textbook to check the answers before submission.

+3. Information, instructions, and materials for completing observation assignments are found in the FBE folder located on the Homepage.
 Observations must be made in public schools.
 Students are responsible for arranging observations.
 During observations the students are to strictly observe and should not assist in instruction.
 4. It is expected that all assignments be turned in by the due date.
 One week after the due date, zeros will be given.
 If you have a major emergency such as a severe illness, death in the family, etc. contact the instructor in a timely manner regarding work.
 5. With the exception of the Observation PPT, late work is accepted up to one week after the due date.
 Late work is penalized 5 points for each day late.
 After one-week zeros will be recorded unless you have made prior arrangement with the instructor.
-6. Discussion boards, exit cards, and connection assignments are graded with rubrics.
+6. Discussion boards, journals, and connection assignments are graded with rubrics.
 Before beginning these assignments, study the rubric so that you understand expectations and how your work will be graded.
 7. You must have access to Microsoft Word to complete textbook assignments.
 Microsoft Word is free to all NTCC students.
 Instructions for loading Microsoft Word are provided by IT.
 Go to the Student Page and click on BB Tech Help.
 Then click on Prepare Devices for Courses.
 Click on Step 4 - Install Office 365 to begin the installation.
 8. Do not opt out of the e-book.
 You must have access to the e-book to complete textbook assignments.

-The Course Map details assignment due dates, and the percentage various assignments count toward the final grade average.
+The Course Map details assignment due dates and the percentage various assignments count toward the final grade average.

-1301 Course Map
+2301 Course Map

-Assignments by Category and Location Due Date Percent of Total Grade

-Weekly Module Assignments Chapter Video Activities Modules 1 - 14 Remember, Understand, Analyze Apply Folders Exit Cards Modules 1 - 14 Evaluate and Create Folders FBE Time Logs Time Log 1 FBE Folder Time Log 2 FBE Folder Due Sunday evening by midnight 3/15/26 5/3/26 30% Quizzes Chapter Quizzes Modules 1 - 14 Remember, Understand, Analyze Apply Folders Due Sunday evening by midnight 15% Weekly Module Discussion Boards Discussion Boards Modules 1 - 14 Evaluate and Create Folders Due Sunday evening by midnight 25% Lesson Plan Evaluation Module 14 5/10/26 5%
+Assignments by Category and Location Due Date Percent of Total Grade Weekly Module Assignments Chapter Reading Activities Modules 1 - 15 Remember, Understand, Analyze Apply Folders Chapter Video Activities Modules 1 - 15 Remember, Understand, Analyze Apply Folders Journal Entries Modules 2 - 15 Evaluate and Create Folders Due Sunday evening by midnight 35% FBE Time Logs Time Log 1 (8 hours) FBE Folder Time Log 2 (8 hours) FBE Folder 3/15/26 4/26/26 Quizzes Chapter Quizzes Modules 1 - 15 Remember, Understand, Analyze Apply Folders Due Sunday evening by midnight 15% Weekly Module Discussion Boards Discussion Boards Modules 1 - 15 Evaluate and Create Folders Initial post due by Friday midnight, 2 responses due by Sunday midnight 25% Lesson Plan Evaluation Module 15 5/10/26 5% Connections Measuring Assessments